 Registration is from 7.30-9am then age categories race as follows

 The course heads out of town winding round the edge of Lake Wanaka towards Mt Aspiring National Park, reaching the Hospital Flat turnaround point at 18km and heading back to the township.
 After passing through the main race area and crowds of spectators the course turns left to Albert Town and an undulating ride to Lake Hawea.
 After a ride along the lakefront the course turns towards Hawea Flat, climbing to the terraces before dropping steeply back down to the Clutha River.
-Before reaching the Red Bridge, a sharp left hand turn takes you out towards Tarras for 8.1km where a U-turn takes you back to the Red Bridge, through Luggate and up to the Airport Hill and then a steady downhill back to town taking a short detour along Riverbank Road to the Cardrona Valley Road before a downhill into the centre of town to pick up special needs before heading out on the second lap.
-Please note the second lap does not include the Hospital Flat leg.
+Before reaching the Red Bridge, a sharp left hand turn takes you out towards Tarras for 8.1km where a U-turn takes you back to the Red Bridge, through Luggate and up to the Airport Hill and then a steady downhill back to town taking a short detour along Riverbank Road to the Cardrona Valley Road before a downhill into the centre of town.

 The run heads towards the Lake Wanaka Outlet Track along the lake edge and follows the Clutha River towards Albert Town.